aws-samples/amazon-sagemaker-predict-training-resource-usage/README.md

 **Is this library related to the SageMaker Inference Recommender?**

 No. The [Inference Recommencer](https://aws.amazon.com/about-aws/whats-new/2021/12/amazon-sagemaker-inference-recommender/) is a SageMaker built-in feature for selecting the best available compute instance for **deploying** SageMaker models.
 The `canary_training` library is an open-source library for  forecasting compute resources for SageMaker **Training** jobs; and in turn enable data scientists select an optimal training instance.

+**How do I use this library, what are the major points to keep in mind?
+What are the assumptions?**

+You can see a basic example of how to use the canary training library in the notebook `Canary_Training/quick_start_example_notebooks/0_quick_start_canary_training_example_synthetic_data.ipynb`.

+In our testing, the most important parameter to control for was the `training_percentages`, which controls the percentage of data for the container training jobs.
+What percentage of the training data you perform canary training and how many times it is done is very important.
+Training on too little data may cause forecasts to be inaccurate, while training on too much is not cost effective.
+The example in the notebooks use 1%,2% and 3% of the data in triplicate; but please bear in mind that this may be too much or too little for your use case.

+Furthermore, the `canary_training` library assumes that you have split your data into a seperate partitions on S3.
+We recommend at least 100 partitions to leverage canary training, for example, splitting your csv data into 100 smaller csvs.
+The canary_training library will **not** work if your training data is a single S3 object.

 **When Should I NOT use this library?**